COVID-19 (Coronavirus) – Our Response

 CAG & ROSSCO Meetings

-All scheduled CAG and ROSSCO meetings will continue to take place via online sessions.
+All scheduled CAG and ROSSCO meetings will continue to take place via a mix of face-to-face and online sessions.

 Water Licensing Applications